Lillian Lake when there is still a little snow in the mountains

 Important: The Galatea Day Use Area is closed to hikers from early May until late June every year.

-To kick off the hike, you park at the Galatea Day Use Area, just off of Highway 40 and about 5 minutes on the road up from Mount Kidd RV Park.
+To kick off the Lillian Lake hike, you park at the Galatea Day Use Area, just off of Highway 40 and about 5 minutes north of the Mount Kidd RV Park.

 Drive south on Highway 40 from the Trans-Canada Highway for 32.6 km.
 Look for signage shortly before the turnoff to the parking lot.
 It’s on the west side of the highway approximately 20 km south of Barrier Lake.
 Washrooms are available in the parking lot.